MiguelWave/DixelPungeon/README.md

 ---How to play---

-Since the game is still in its alpha stages, the rules are fairly simple: avoid the enemies (the red blocks) and get to the exit (the green block) using WASD.
+Since the game is still in its alpha stages, the rules are fairly simple: avoid the enemies (the red blocks) and get to the exit (the white block) using omni-directional controls: W for North, E for Northeast, D for East, C for Southeast, S for South, Z for Southwest, A for West, Q for Northwest.
 You can also create your own map with instructions in map.txt.